 Experience the cafe culture

 There are thousands of cafes and small restaurants in France.
 Many of them are located in the capital, and that’s where most people will choose to spend their time.
-Contrary to popular belief, it’s not all frogs legs and snails.
+Contrary to popular belief, it’s not all frog legs and snails.
 France has an outstanding national cuisine that will suit most palates.
 Just make sure you brush up on your language skills before your trip.
 It’s unlikely you will find many menus that contain English translations.
 So, it’s wise to learn the French words for different vegetables and meat.
 That way, you shouldn’t end up with a squid on your plate when you tried to ask for chicken.

 Sail down Canal St Martin